 Practical on-the-job training in a clinical setting.
 Rotation through the laboratory departments, practicing test performance under direct supervision of the laboratory's technologists or technicians.
+Credits 10 Weekly Contact Hours 20 Meets Degree Requirements For Restricted Elective Prerequisites MLT 220 and concurrent enrollment in MLT 233

-MLT 233: Clinical Chemistry and Urinalysis Credits 7
+MLT 233: Clinical Chemistry and Urinalysis

 Fundamentals of chemical analysis and urinalysis procedures in the medical laboratory.
 Emphasis on proper use and care of equipment, safety procedures, recognition of sources of error, and the use of a variety of statistical tools as part of a quality-assurance program.
+Credits 7